 The other thing to note about the Echo Spot is that it supports both voice controls (as all other Echo devices to) as well as touch.
 Like the Echo Show, you can tap to access things like settings, swipe to see other details on highlighted stories or to skip music, and so on.
 In many cases it isn't essential and if you want to talk to the Spot instead, that's perfectly fine too.

 Having settled in with the Spot for most of the year, we've rarely touched it - it just seems unnecessary - and as a beside device it has been there to answer questions, control lights in other parts of the house and importantly, show the time.

 We found the voice control to be good, those four microphones ensuring our commands could be heard from across the room with no problems.

-Transfer that to the bedside table and we suspect it will be more than enough for most.
 As with all Echo devices you'll be able to request music from major sources - such as TuneIn or Spotify - in addition to Amazon Music.
 The Echo Spot also appears as a Spotify Connect device so you can control that music with your phone; you can also tell other devices to play music on your Spot, if you wish.

 It's really about that round display

 - Round 2.5-inch display